Two-loop superfield effective potential for a $\mathcal{N}=2$, $d=3$ supersymmetric quantum electrodynamics with higher derivatives: , SQED with higher derivatives and background field quantization

 In the $\mathcal{N}=2$, $d=3$ superspace, the SQED describes a gauge superfield $V$ which mediates the interaction between matter superfields $\Phi_+$ and $\Phi_-$ with non-zero $U(1)$ charge \cite{N2SQED}.
 One possible way to generalize this theory is to include higher derivatives only in the gauge sector

 Here, $G=\bar{D}^\alpha D_\alpha V$ is the gauge invariant field strength.
 The dimensionless scalar operator $f(\Box)$ is assumed to be a polynomial function with arbitrary degree.
 In principle, we could also introduce HD operators into the matter sector and add to (\ref{model}) superpotential terms involving only chiral superfields.
-Unfortunately, while one-loop calculations are quite feasible in this case \cite{gaugehd2}, the same can not be said for two-loop calculations.
+At the one-loop level, the calculations would be feasible and they would probably go in a very similar way as we have done in \cite{gaugehd2}.
+On the other hand, the two-loop calculations would be quite demanding due to the more involved structure of the propagators and the large number of vertices.
+We plan to tackle this problem in future work.
+In the present contribution, for the sake of simplicity, the HD generalization of the SQED that we will study is the one defined in (\ref{model}).

 All quantum calculations in this work will be performed using the background field approach \cite{qb,susyqb}.
 Following this formalism, we make the quantum/background splitting of the linear form: